estidlore/litus/docs/object/get.md

 # get

 Gets a value at nested path of object or array.
-Returns the fallback value if the path is not found.
+Returns the fallback value if the path is not found

 `Since v1.3.1`